Ma-Marcinowski/Verificational-Model/README.md

   * 3.8.1.
 Database:

-    * Test dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 406548 image pairs (equal number of positive and negative instances).
+    * Test dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 406548 image pairs (equal number of positive and negative instances);

-    * Custom hard criterion - CVL database - excluded documents containing the same samlpe text as training documents (*ergo* included documents containing only samlpe texts no. 7 and 8) - ??? image pairs (??? positive and ??? negative instances).
-IAM test subset is omitted from the hard criterion test, because already no IAM test documents contain the same samlpe text as IAM training documents.
+    * Hard criterion - excluded documents containing the same samlpe text as train documents (*ergo* included documents containing only samlpe texts no. 7 and 8 in the case of CVL database, and all IAM test documents) - ??? image pairs (equal number of positive and negative instances).

   * 3.8.2.
 Metrics: